-August 4, 2017 by Tom Krisher & Yuri Kageyama The Associated Press
+By Tom Krisher & Yuri Kageyama The Associated Press

 Aug.
 4, 2017 – Japanese automakers Toyota Motor Corp. and Mazda Motor Corp. plan to spend $1.6 billion to jointly build auto manufacturing plant in the U.S. — a move that will create up to 4,000 jobs, both sides said Friday.